jia-xinyu/jia-xinyu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I'm JIA Xinyu (贾鑫宇 in Chinese), currently pursuing a Ph.D. in Biomedical Engineering at the [Biorobotics Lab](https://cde.nus.edu.sg/bme/bioroboticslab/) within the National University of Singapore (NUS), under the guidance of Prof. [Haoyong Yu](https://cde.nus.edu.sg/bme/bioroboticslab/author/haoyong-yu/).
+Hi, I'm Xinyu Jia (贾鑫宇 in Chinese), currently pursuing a Ph.D. in Biomedical Engineering at the [Biorobotics Lab](https://cde.nus.edu.sg/bme/bioroboticslab/) within the National University of Singapore (NUS), under the guidance of Prof. [Haoyong Yu](https://cde.nus.edu.sg/bme/bioroboticslab/author/haoyong-yu/).
 My doctoral research focuses on **motion planning** and **motion control** of high-degree-of-freedom robots such as robotic arms and legged robots.

 Previously, I received my Bachelor's degree in Vehicle Engineering from [Jilin University](https://auto.jlu.edu.cn/EN/Home.htm), Changchun, China, in 2018.
 After that, I worked as a Mechanical Engineer at Shenzhen [DJI](https://www.dji.com/) Technology Co.,Ltd., China, from 2018 to 2020, where I contributed to the development of automous vehicles.